ThatDeveloperDad/components-rules/README.md

 In this case, "T" represents the Type that you'll be validating with this method.
 Unlike the RulesUtility, which returns a bool from each Rule execution, the Validator returns a ValidationResult<T>, which wraps the Subject instance, and provides a collection of PropertyError objects that can be logged locally, and transmitted back to whichever client requested the use case we're executing.

+### RulesAccess.Abstractions (ResourceAccess component)
+This project defines the behavior that a RulesAccess component must expose, as well as the public representations of the Resources it controls.
+This project does NOT implement any storage mechanism for your rules.
+An example implementation against a hardcoded, in-memory dictionary of ValidationRules for testing can be seen in the ValidationEngineTests project.